 Newly picked and processed beans at the origin can show a different aromatic and flavor profile when the same beans arrive many months later at the final destination.
 Due to time and transport conditions, the properties and character of the beans can evolve in any direction.

-The tasting notes are evaluated by an international team currently consists of Ivica Cvetanovski, Storm Lunde and Mauro Laruffa.
+The tasting notes are evaluated by an international team currently and primarily consists of Ivica Cvetanovski and Storm Lunde.
 Over the years, the team has been of a rotating nature with members comprising among others Rubens Gardelli, Veronika Galova Vesela, Thore-Andre Thorsen and Alexander Nagy.
 Everyone holds all high international and professional level regarding coffee knowledge and merit.